Overview

 • Named buttons and controller elements for supported controllers (for help messages and config screens).

-• Vibration (Windows, Windows 10 Universal, OSX, Linux, XBox One, Xbox Series S/X, PS4, PS5, Nintendo Switch, and Stadia currently).
+• Vibration (Windows, Windows 10 Universal, OSX, Linux, XBox One, Xbox Series S/X, PS4, PS5, and Nintendo Switch currently).

 • Advanced controller features such as vibration, touchpad, light, and gyro on the Sony DualShock 4 and DualSense controllers.